secretstartups/handbook/people-group/offboarding/index.html.md

 ## GitLab Alumni Program

-All offboarding may request to be added to the Slack channel `gitlab-alumni` by requesting through the PBP who can review the request and confirm to the People Experience Associate who can open an [access request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new?issuable_template=slack_googlegroup_1Passwordgroupvault) on behalf of the former team member.
+Permitted offboardings will be added to the Slack channel `gitlab-alumni`.
+An invite will be sent out 2-3 business days after the offboarding date.
+The PBP will review each offboarding and deteremine if the team member will be permitted to join the GitLab Alumni Channel.
+If permitted the People Experience Associate will open an [access request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new?issuable_template=slack_googlegroup_1Passwordgroupvault) on behalf of the former team member.
-Reasons that someone would not be permitted to join would be:
+### Reasons that someone would not be permitted to join would be:
 - Due to involuntary offboarding for extreme behavior or a violation of our [Code of Business Conduct and Ethics](https://ir.gitlab.com/static-files/7d8c7eb3-cb17-4d68-a607-1b7a1fa1c95d).
 - Underperformance or other causes for involuntary offboarding are not a reason to exclude someone from the alumni program.
 - Team members who have less than 6 months of tenure with the organization.